 As a common example, one insurer may quote you a premium on a policy that has a $500 deductible and then you’ll see lower quote but it may have a $1,000 deductible – meaning you’ll shell out more if your car is damaged before the policy kicks in.

-Why it’s a good idea to shop for auto insurance frequently
+Why it’s a good idea to get auto insurance quotes frequently

 Some insurers provide generous incentives for loyalty, and that’s good.
 But insurers adjust their rates all the time, so just because your auto insurance policy was cheaper last year doesn’t mean it will be this year.
 It’s smart money to compare auto insurance rates every year or two.